obourdagesbell/book-library/README.md

 # Java 21 API

 ## Overview
 This is a Spring Boot application with bad practices.
-It provides a simple API for managing books in a library.
+It provides a simple API for managing books in a store.
 The application uses an in-memory H2 database for persistence and includes endpoints for creating and retrieving books.

 ## Prerequisites
 - Java 21